Do you ever wonder how the professional bakers make the beautiful unicorn cake?

 Once the cake has cooled completed or even slightly frozen works as well, slice the tops off to create a flat surface.
 Place a small amount of buttercream on the bottom of the cake to attach onto the cake board.

-After 15 to 30 minutes in the fridge pull out the cake, it should be nice and cools.
+After 20 minutes in the freezer pull out the cake, it should be cold, and the buttercream will have set.

-Add More buttercream onto the sides and top of the cake.
-Add more than you need, I know it sounds weird but when you and more buttercream it makes sure the crumbs won’t show through.
+Add a thicker layer of buttercream onto the sides and top of the cake.
+Add more than you need, I know it sounds weird, but when you and more buttercream it makes sure the crumbs won’t show through.

-Place back into the fridge to set up before decorating for another 15 minutes.
+Place back into the freezer to set up before decorating for another 15 minutes.

-Updated NOTE: For the buttercream I used a single batch of buttercream for a 6″ cake.
-If you do any size larger make a 2 SINGLE batches of the Swiss Meringue Butterecream.
+Updated NOTE: For the buttercream, I used a single batch of buttercream for a 6″ cake.
+If you do any size larger, I suggest making 2 SINGLE batches of the Swiss Meringue Buttercream.
 (Note a double batch can fit in a 5qt.
-Stand mixer but it does take longer so keep that in mind).
+Stand mixer, but it does take longer so keep that in mind).

-Now this cake in the pictures above will only be covered in buttercream.
+Today, I’m showing you how to make this cake covered in buttercream instead of fondant covered.
 The only fondant on the cake was the horn, ears, and eyes.
-I make my own fondant and it’s so easy.
+I make my fondant, and it’s so easy.

 The key is the buttercream and keeping the cake cold.
 Then you will succeed!

-Before I added the color to the piping bag I used a coupler and a star tip inside the bag.
-This will pipe the buttercream in those fun swirls.
+Before I added the color to the piping bag, I used a coupler and a star tip inside the bag.
+This step will pipe the buttercream in those fun swirls.

-This is all up to you what colors you want to use like a pink, purple and light blue combination or the rainbow.
+This process is all up to you what colors you want to use like pink, purple, and light blue combination or the rainbow.
 Whatever finds your theme and occasion best.
-You can color the buttercream itself or you can do what I did.
+You can color the buttercream itself, or you can do what I did.

 I used a long skewer to apply the food color I wanted to use to the inside of the bag.
-I kept them separate so when you pipe out the colors its stripes with the white buttercream splitting it.
-I used 6 rainbow colors in one bag for a full swirl.
+I used six rainbow colors in one bag for a full swirl.

 Once I had the colors in my star tip piping bag added the extra buttercream inside.
-When the ears and horn are fully dried, place the horn in the center of the cake but more towards the front so the hair in the back has lots of room.
+When the ears and horn are thoroughly dried, place the horn in the center of the cake but more towards the front, so the hair in the back has lots of room.
 Then place the ears on either side.

-Next take a small amount (like ¼ of the amount you needed for the ears) of fondant, or gumpaste, to create the eyes and eyelashes.
-Form a thin rope thinner on both sides it’s approximately a 1 ½ in. x 1/16th in.
-Cut little pieces for the eyelashes part.
+Next, take a small amount (like ¼ of the amount you needed for the ears) of fondant, or gum paste, to create the eyes and eyelashes.
+Form a thin rope thinner approximately 1 ½ inches x 1/16th inch.
 Slightly curl up the end for a little flick.

-The best part of cake decorating is that cake is a blank canvas and there is no right or wrong way.
-Cake trends are constantly changing but this is personally one of my favorites I’ll never get tired of.
+The best part of cake decorating is that cake is a blank canvas, and there is no right or wrong way.
+Cake trends are continually changing, but this is personally one of my favorites I’ll never get tired of seeing.
 Just have fun with it!